PMA365/C_tutorial/Lesson 2/Lesson2_ReadMe.md

 Assignment is about How the data will stored in memmory:
 Octal Hexadecimal Symbol and Binary

-Here is an example of how little-endian and big-endian memory storage works in C, represented in a visual table using Markdown:

 ```C
 short a;
 a = 25;